Practice Essentials

 A study by Philippe et al used computed tomography (CT) scans, glucagon stimulation test results, and fecal elastase-1 measurements to confirm reduced pancreatic volume in individuals with DM.
 [11] This finding, which was equally present in both type 1 and type 2 DM, may also explain the associated exocrine dysfunction that occurs in DM.

-Polymorphisms of the class II human leukocyte antigen (HLA) genes that encode DR and DQ are the major genetic determinants of type 1 DM.
+Polymorphisms of the class II human leukocyte antigen (HLA) genes that encode the HLA-DR and -DQ forms are the major genetic determinants of type 1 DM.
 Approximately 95% of patients with type 1 DM have either HLA-DR3 or HLA-DR4.
 Heterozygotes for those haplotypes are at significantly greater risk for DM than homozygotes.
 HLA-DQs are also considered specific markers of type 1 DM susceptibility.
 In contrast, some haplotypes (eg, HLA-DR2) confer strong protection against type 1 DM.
-[11]
+[12]

 Sensory and autonomic neuropathy